Winning117/Stock-Tracker/README.md

 `pip3 install yfinance`
 `pip3 install coinmarketcap`

+# How to download this tool:
+Open up a terminal and change to the directory that you want the tool to exist in.
+Copy and paste the following command: `git clone https://github.com/Winning117/Stock-and-Crypto-Tracker.git`

 # How to configure this tool:
 If you wish to track stocks, edit my_stocks.txt
 If you wish to track cryptocurrency, edit my_crypto.txt